The Prime of Miss Jean Brodie (film): Relationship to novel and play

 There is a complex relationship among the novel, play, film and television series.
 Jay Presson Allen wrote the stage and screen plays, and was involved with the STV series.

 The play, film and TV series focus on Miss Brodie.
 But the novel focuses on Sister Helen of the Transfiguration.
 It opens with the former Sandy Stranger being interviewed about the book she has just published that has electrified the literary community.
 What were the influences in her life that enabled her to write such a great work on theology?
 Was it Calvin?
 Someone else?
 The novel then reviews Sandy/Sister Helen's life, as if it passes before her mind's eye in the time it takes to formulate an answer to the journalist's question.
 We finish in the present tense of Sister Helen's interview, as she identifies the key influence of her life by saying, "There was a Miss Jean Brodie – in her prime."

 Allen created a successful play out of a novel that was challenging to adapt, first, because it is very short, but mainly because the novel is very introspective and internally-focused - making it excellent for the silent reader but difficult to externalise in production media like theatre, film and television.
-Vanessa Redgrave triumphed in the lead role in London, as did Zoe Caldwell in New York.
-Vincent Canby, reviewing the film in the New York Times, wrote "Jay Presson Allen...created a much better play than is generally recognized.
-Roles like that of Miss Jean Brodie don't often write themselves" (3 March 1969).
+Vanessa Redgrave triumphed in the lead role in London, as did Zoe Caldwell in New York City.
+Vincent Canby wrote "Jay Presson Allen...created a much better play than is generally recognized.
+Roles like that of Miss Jean Brodie don't often write themselves".
 However, some critics have questioned whether the play is a particularly faithful adaptation.
-They have suggested that it turned an experimental work into a realistic one and removed some theological issues, turning the final product into a story of failed love (and possibly also failed fascist politics).
+They have suggested that it turned an experimental work into a realistic one and removed some theological issues, turning the final product into a story of failed love (and failed fascist politics).

-The play reduced the number of girls in the Brodie Set from six to four (and discarded another girl not in the set), and some of them are composites of girls in the novel.
-Mary is a composite of the original Mary and Joyce Emily; although mainly based on the original Mary, it was Joyce Emily in the novel who died in the Spanish Civil War (Mary later dies in a fire), and rather more is made of this incident in the play than in the novel.
-Jenny is a composite of the original Jenny and Rose; in spite of her name she has more in common with Rose whom, in the novel, Miss Brodie tried to maneuver into having an affair with Mr Lloyd.
+The play reduced the number of girls in the Brodie Set from six to four (and discarded another girl not in the set) and some of them are composites of girls in the novel.
+Mary is a composite of the original Mary and Joyce Emily; although mainly based on the original Mary, it was Joyce Emily in the novel who died in the Spanish Civil War (Mary later dies in a fire) and rather more is made of this incident in the play than in the novel.
+Jenny is a composite of the original Jenny and Rose; in spite of her name she has more in common with Rose whom, in the novel, Miss Brodie tried to manoeuvre into having an affair with Mr Lloyd.

 The novel made extensive use of flash forward.
 The play largely dropped this device, but it includes a few scenes showing Sandy as a nun in later life.
 The film, which made a few changes from the play, discarded these scenes in favor of a linear narrative.